18F/18f.gsa.gov/pages/developer.md

 ### OpenFEC

 The [OpenFEC API](https://api.open.fec.gov/developers) is the first RESTful API for the Federal Election Commission.
-It aims to make campaign finance more accessible for journalists, academics, developers, and other transparency-seekers.
+It aims to make campaign finance more accessible for journalists, academics, developers, and other transparency seekers.

 ### Midas